rFalque/libGraphCpp/README.md

 # Light C++ graph library

 We provide a simple and light graph library for visualizing and analyzing graph structures.
-The library builds upon [Libigl](https://github.com/libigl/libigl), following its design principle and adapt it for graphs.
+The library is inspired by [Libigl](https://github.com/libigl/libigl), following its design principle and applied for graphs.
 The graphs are stored as `.obj` files (not all other formats support edges) which can be easily edited in [Blender](https://www.blender.org/).

 ![Graph visualization](./images/graph_library.png "light C++ graph library")

 ## Installation:
-Install [libigl](https://github.com/libigl/libigl) and [Eigen](https://eigen.tuxfamily.org/) which are dependencies.
-Depending on how Libigl has been installed, you might need to update the location of the library in the `src/cmake/FindLIBIGL.cmake` file.
+Install [Eigen](https://eigen.tuxfamily.org/) which is a dependency.

 Then simply type the following commands in the command line: